 Apistogramma sp.
 “Steel Blue” was first imported into Germany from Singapore in late 1994 and by mid-1995 large numbers of them were available from wholesalers.
 They are a very striking fish and there was great interest in determining their origin.
 Unfortunately, despite intensive efforts, no one was ever able to pinpoint the source of these fish.

-They quickly became available in the rest of the world and many hobbyists purchased these Apistos. by the mid-2000s they almost became a staple in the tanks of shops that rarely carried dwarf cichlids.
-Their wide distribution made it obvious they were commonly offered by distributors.
+They quickly became available around the world and many hobbyists purchased these Apistos for their community tanks.
+By the mid-2000s they almost became a staple in the tanks of shops that rarely carried dwarf cichlids.
+Their wide distribution made it obvious they were easily available from wholesale sources..

 A fish with many names

 Apistogramma sp.
 “Steel Blue” has been sold under a lot of different names including “Blue Head”, “Blue Steel”, “Blaukopf”, “Bali”, “New Blue”, and “Blue Face”.
 Unfortunately, they are commonly sold in pet stores as A. agassizii or A. borellii.
 While any experienced Apisto keeper knows they are not one of these species, most are sold in pet stores that lack specialized knowledge and it’s usually an innocent mistake.
 However, the online forums are full of people looking for info on the weird-looking agassizii or borellii they just picked up.

 Keeping and breeding A. sp.
 “Steel Blue”